Serpentcoil Island

 Mount Jatou (27-30F)

-Again, rush stairs instead of trying to explore the floor for items.
+Again, rush to the stairs instead of trying to explore the floor for items.

 Dragons breathe 20 damage fire in a straight line, and Sky Dragons from anywhere in the room.